Britain's FTSE steadies, underpinned by commodities

 LONDON, June 8 Britain's top share index outperformed European shares on Wednesday, with a recovery in commodities prices underpinning basic resources and energy stocks.

-The commodity-heavy index outperformed a 0.8 percent fall on the euro zone blue-chip Euro STOXX 50.
+The index outperformed a 0.4 percent fall on the euro zone blue-chip Euro STOXX 50.

-The UK mining index rose 2.9 percent, the top sectoral gainer, after copper prices climbed higher on a weaker dollar and top metals consumer China reported strong copper imports in May.
+The UK mining index rose 1.8 percent, the top sectoral gainer, after copper prices climbed higher on a weaker dollar and after top metals consumer China reported strong copper imports in May.

 "Copper is a leading indicator for the industrial sector.
 From the data, we see demand is picking up in China and this translates into a more positive outlook for the commodity," said Naeem Aslam, chief market analyst at TF Global Markets.